ziotom78/raytracing_course/language-comparison.md

 and commercialized the Turbo Pascal[^borlandtp] compiler.
 Wirth developed the Pascal language as a tool to teach programming to students, which means that the language is meant to be easy to learn and teaches good programming practices.
+It was used to develop Apple Mac OS[^macos] at least until version 6 (after that, Pascal fell out of fashion and Apple slowly rewrote parts of it in C).

 [^borlandtp]: It is interesting to note that one of the lead
     developers of the Turbo Pascal compiler was Anders Hejlsberg, the creator of C\#.

+[^macos]: If you are curious, you can test how Mac OS looked like in
+    your browser by going to <https://macos9.app/>.

 Today one of the most used Pascal compilers is FreePascal ([freepascal.org](https://freepascal.org/)), which implements several